-Seafront venue Patterns reveal plans for seasonal drinks menu, street food pop ups and cutting-edge music programme.
+Seafront venue Patterns reveal plans for the seasonal drinks menu, street food pop-ups, and cutting-edge music program.
 Patterns injecting a fresh burst into a historical venue in Brighton.

 14th May 2015 sees Patterns open for the first time in the revered seaside spot famed as Brighton's underground music destination.
 Complete with new name, refreshed style, space and music policy, Patterns will be a hub for Brighton's creative crowds and those partial to delectable street food, great beers and even better music.